Akanowo/hng_stage2_nft_task/Readme.md

 - run `npm install`

-- copy and paste your csv file to the root directory
+- use sample csv file in the root directory or copy and paste your csv file to the root directory

-- run `node app.js "FILE_NAME HERE"`, replace "FILE_NAME HERE" with your file name
+- run `node app.js "FILE_NAME HERE"`, replace "FILE_NAME HERE" with your file name.
+NOTE: The script will use the sample csv file by default if no file name is passed, eg running just `node app.js` will make use of the sample csv file by default.

 - The json and output csv file with be generated and saved to the root directory.